Vencord/Vendroid/README.md

 # Vendroid
-> [!IMPORTANT]
-> This isn't released yet.
-It will soon be when I'll have more time for myself.

 > [!WARNING]
 > This app is still in beta.
 Before reporting a bug to Vencord support, please attempt to reproduce the bug on: